gerardchung/social_work_news_singapore/README.md

  (6) Search fields: “All fields” (i.e., including title, leading section, body etc)

 **Results of search**: 7167 articles spanning year 1992-2021

+## Data-preprocessing

+### Cleaning
+Data needs to be checked for duplicates.
+If downloads are made from Lexis Academic, the downloading process may include hidden files in the folders.
+This will create problems when using the codes (command filelist) to create file names and file pathways.

 **Task List**